BDI-pathogens/phyloscanner/phyloflows/vignettes/08_practical_example.md

 ### Meta data and reconstructed pairs

-We process the pair data and meta data, in order to groups individuals into sub-populations and count transmissions between sub-populations.
+We process the pair data and meta data, in order to group individuals into sub-populations and count transmissions between sub-populations.
 In particular, the subpopulation is defined by one-year age bands, genders and locations.
 Also, we considered the locations of sources to be the